MomsFriendlyDevCo/generic-cache/README.md

 * By default MemcacheD cahces 1mb slabs, see the documentation of the daemon to increase this
 * While memory storage is theoretically infinite Node has a memory limit of 1.4gb by default.
 See the node CLI for details on how to increase this
 * Some caching systems (notably MemcacheD) automatically vacuume entries
+* For most modules the storage values are encoded / decoded via [marshal](https://github.com/MomsFriendlyDevCo/marshal).
+This means that complex JS primatives such as Dates, Sets etc. can be stored without issue.
+This is disabled in the case of MongoDB by default but can be enabled if needed

 API